Types of Training

 There are plenty of online guides about different types of runs.
 However, learning when and how to incorporate these types of sessions into a training schedule is more difficult.

 Any decent training program - whether it's from a book, online or tailor-made by a real-life coach - should provide a good description of the session you're to undertake and hopefully give you some clues about its usefulness as well.

 In my opinion, any runner would benefit from grabbing a copy of Daniels' Running Formula by Jack Daniels.
-We have a chapter-by-chapter review of it on this site.

 Reading a book won't make you a top running coach, but it will give you the tools that enable you to design your own training sessions and also to discern between those from other sources.